Why Print Remains an Effective Marketing Channel for 2019 and Beyond

 The new year is in full swing, and the experts have made their 2019 predictions for the next big trends in marketing.
-Artificial intelligence, voice search, and augmented reality share many of the top spots, but if you’re like me, you haven’t quite figured out how to incorporate these strategies into your marketing plan.
-Don’t panic quite yet.
+Artificial intelligence, voice search, and augmented reality share many of the top spots.

-While many marketers are chasing after the latest and greatest technologies, one of the most effective marketing channels has been right under our nose.
-That’s right; I’m talking about print.
-I know it may not be as flashy as artificial intelligence, but it does have a strong track record of delivering positive return on investment.
+While many marketers are chasing after the latest and greatest technologies, one of the most effective marketing channels remains print marketing.
+It might not be as flashy as artificial intelligence, but it does have a strong track record of delivering positive returns on investment.

-But we’ve all heard that print is dead, right?
-Wrong.
-In fact, research from the Content Marketing Institute shows that print usage has remained steady among marketers.
-Several industries which saw a decrease in sales after moving to a digital-only strategy are now turning back to printed catalogs and other direct mail promotions.
+Research from the Content Marketing Institute shows that print usage has remained steady among marketers.
+Several industries that saw a decrease in sales after moving to a digital-only strategy are now turning back to printed catalogs and other direct mail promotions.

-So let’s make one thing clear: print is still an important part of marketing and it will always be around.
-Technology hasn’t replaced print, it’s made print better.
-It’s given us the ability to create unique experiences with techniques like dynamic personalization and fully automate the distribution of important customer communications.
-These days print can no longer be dismissed as old school or junk mail.
+Print is still an important part of marketing, and it will always be around.
+Technology hasn’t replaced print; it’s made print better.
+It has given us the ability to create unique experiences with techniques like dynamic personalization and fully automate the distribution of important customer communications.
+These days, print can no longer be dismissed as old school or junk mail.

-So that brings us to the big question, is print still effective?
+So that brings us to the big question: Is print still effective?
 The answer is absolutely 100% YES.
-Here are seven reasons why print will remain an effective marketing channel in 2019 and beyond.
+Here are seven reasons why print will remain an effective marketing channel in 2024 and beyond.

 1. Print has a Longer Lifespan than Digital

 Inboxes are crowded, and email has become noise that we tend to tune out.
-Digitaldoughnut.com recently reported that the average lifespan of an email is now just 2 seconds and only 44% of people can recall a brand from email vs. 75% from direct mail.
-Also, 48% of people retain mail for future reference or because the print piece was unique enough to catch their attention, which doesn’t often happen with email.
+The average lifespan of an email is now just 2 seconds and only 44% of people can recall a brand from email vs. 75% from direct mail.

 2. Print has one of the Highest Return on Investments